When I think of every guitar I own or have owned, my pride and joy is my wonderful Lowden F12C that my wife bought for me.

 Magnie Mann was a salvage operator who had been working with a Norwegian company and was approached to look into the possibility of raising the Burmese Teak from the wreck to be used for the restoration of the Cutty Sark.
 In 2011, around 80 tonnes of teak was lifted from the Pegu – much of it reported to be in perfect condition due to it being submerged in the silt, 80 metres below the surface.

 Now, is it a remarkable coincidence that brings the above story to my attention just as I was musing over a ship’s decking effect on a guitar.
 Is it a coincidence that this all happens in the year that marks the 100th anniversary of the sinking of the SS Pegu.
 Is it coincidence that the reason for lifting the Teak from the Pegu was actually to restore the decking of a ship – and not just any ship.

-Obviously the temptation was too great to pass so I have managed to obtain a few short lengths of this timber that has such a rich history to it.
-Although Teak is not considered a traditional guitar making wood, I could not resist the attraction and plan to build an acoustic guitar with the decking effect sides constructed from the recovered Teak.
+Obviously the temptation was too great to pass so I managed to obtain a few short lengths of this timber that has such a rich history to it.
+Although Teak is not considered a traditional guitar making wood, I could not resist the attraction and planned to build an acoustic guitar with the decking effect sides constructed from the recovered Teak.

 Due to being tonally ‘dead’ Teak is generally not considered suitable for guitars and it does present construction problems that also contribute to it’s unsuitability.
 Ironically, the high oil content of the wood that helped preserve its’ 94 year sleep on the sea bed makes it notoriously difficult to glue.
 Traditional wood glue tends to be water based and relies on penetrating the wood to bond the sections together but the oil in the Teak prevents it from doing this.
 Fortunately, glue has come a long way in recent years and there are modern alternatives out there for the job.